 Dave Ramsey’s financial management techniques have had proven success for millions of readers.
 If you’re in need of a financial makeover and want access to a variety of financial tools to help you achieve your goals, you might really like Ramsey+.

-It’s a lot cheaper than hiring a financial planner, and you can work through the program at your own pace.
-More importantly, you can revisit learning tools for as long as you keep your membership.
+It’s a lot cheaper than hiring a financial planner, and you can work through the program at your own pace, but it’s expensive compared to other personal finance tools and personal finance courses.

 So, if you get off track or need some extra motivation, it’s there as long as you have your membership.